charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### RULES ABOUT INHERITANCE CHECKING OF CLASSES AND INTERFACES

 Classes and interfaces roles allow some semantic checks, done by the compiler or semantic checking tools.
-Those checks can be ignored, by using "@Forced_inh", "@Forced_int_inh", and "@Forced_pract_code" annotations(in clprolf language as well as in the java framework).
+Those checks can be ignored (except for the capacity interfaces), by using "@Forced_inh", "@Forced_int_inh", and "@Forced_pract_code" annotations(in clprolf language as well as in the java framework).
 The semantic control permit the compilation to find contradictions that can imply that the roles indicated on classes or interfaces are not coherent and have a problem.
 A fruit class which would be declared as simu_comp_as_worker could not be the mother class of a Apple class declared in simu_real_obj.
 Thanks to the semantic control about contradictions, we can automatically detect a misuse of class or interface roles, and enforce the user to respect the language definition and philosophy.
+A capacity is only about a shared functionality across many version interfaces, and a capacity always targets agents or workers.
 These compiler controls still permit to have a free interpretation of our classes and interfaces.

 * Summary of the semantic rules for inheritance
 In order for the users to easily learn and master the rules, it's quite easy to explain their intent in few words.
-A synopsis of the semantic inheritance rule could be that we must sort out the sheep from the goats, in clprolf.
-But the imposed rules are the behavior that we intuitively have while programming clprolf, and we are free to them with "forced" keywords.
+A synopsis of the semantic inheritance rules could be that we must sort out the sheep from the goats, in clprolf.
+But the imposed rules are the behavior that we intuitively have while programming clprolf, and we are generally free to them with "forced" keywords.

 * The semantic checks made by the compiler are all in four kind of rules: